• REVERSE MORTGAGE INFO

 • A Reverse Mortgage has all the typical closing costs one finds with a typical FHA mortgage, but FHA HECM mortgage insurance premium fees are higher.
 The HECM has FHA mortgage insurance added at the outset of the loan and ongoing throughout the life of the loan.
 These are not out of pocket expenses.
 Instead, they are rolled up into the loan, but it's still a cost.

-• A Reverse mortgage can reduce your children's and grandchildren's inheritance because a reverse mortgage is a rising debt loan since no monthly mortgage payments are required, and the balance increases over time.
-Since there are no mortgage payments required, it is the opposite of a typical mortgage where equity increases as mortgage payments are made.
+• A Reverse mortgage can reduce your children's and grandchildren's inheritance because a reverse mortgage is a rising debt loan since no monthly mortgage payments are required, and there is accumulating interest on the loan so the balance increases over time.
+It is the opposite of a typical mortgage where equity in the home increases as mortgage payments are made.

 Tenants Will Have to Vacate